 What is the Westcott Vegetable Club?

-The Westcott Vegetable Club is a weekly *pre-pay* farmstand bringing locally grown vegetables to the hyper-local Westcott community.
-During the growing season (June-October), we offer weekly pickup on Wednesday evenings in the Westcott neighborhood.
-Produce is harvested to-order on the morning of delivery.
+The Westcott Vegetable Club is a weekly online farm market bringing locally grown vegetables to the hyper-local Westcott community.
+During the growing season (June-October), we offer online sales with weekly pickup on Wednesday evenings in the Westcott neighborhood.
+Produce is harvested to-order within a day of delivery.

 1. Sign up for the club!
 Join our email list to be notified of weekly order opportunities.